nithin-daniel/doc.gen-api/response.md

 ## README Report

-**Event/Program Name:** Authentic Tech Master **Date:** 24 - 08 - 2024
+**Event/Program Name:** Authentic Tech Master

+**Date:** 24 - 08 - 2024

 **Time:** 10:00 AM - 4:00 PM

-**Organizing Department/Club/Cell:** Inovus Labs IEDC **Total Student Participants:** 100 Students
+**Organizing Department/Club/Cell:** Inovus Labs IEDC

+**Total Student Participants:** 100 Students

 **Total Faculty Participants:** 0 (No faculty participants)

 **Mode of Event (Online/Offline):** Offline

 **Faculty Coordinator:** Roji Thomas

-**Brief Event/Program Description:**  The Authentic Tech Master was a national-level hackathon dedicated to fostering software development skills among students.
-Participants were challenged to collaborate and create innovative solutions within a limited timeframe, utilizing their programming expertise and creativity.
-The event provided a dynamic environment for students to push their boundaries, experiment with cutting-edge technologies, and gain valuable experience in real-world software development scenarios.
-**Program Outcome:** The hackathon proved highly successful in empowering students with advanced software technology skills.
-Participants engaged in intense brainstorming sessions, collaborative coding, and rigorous debugging, leading to the development of impressive projects.
-The event not only honed their technical capabilities but also boosted their confidence in presenting their solutions to a panel of judges.
-The Authentic Tech Master served as a valuable platform for students to showcase their potential and gain recognition for their accomplishments within the software development community.
+**Brief Event/Program Description:**

+The Authentic Tech Master was a National Level Hackathon focused on software development.
+The event was designed to challenge participants to utilize their software engineering skills and creativity to solve real-world problems.
+Teams of students from various institutions across the country participated, working collaboratively to develop innovative solutions within a limited time frame.

+**Program Outcome:**

+The hackathon proved to be an extremely valuable learning experience for the participating students.
+They were able to:

+* **Enhance their software development skills:** The intense nature of the hackathon allowed students to delve deeper into coding techniques, problem-solving strategies, and collaborative development methodologies.
+* **Gain practical experience:**  By tackling real-world problems, participants gained practical insights into how software development can be used to create impactful solutions.
+* **Boost their confidence:**  Presenting their work at the end of the hackathon provided participants with the opportunity to showcase their abilities and build confidence in their technical skills.
+* **Network with peers:**  The hackathon provided a platform for students to connect with other passionate individuals in the field of software development, fostering a sense of community and collaboration.

+The success of the Authentic Tech Master solidified its reputation as a prestigious platform for fostering innovation and skill development within the realm of software technology.